acerbilab/ibs/README.md

 and cite the appropriate paper:

 2. Acerbi, L. & Ma, W. J. (2017).
 Practical Bayesian optimization for model fitting with Bayesian Adaptive Direct Search.
-In *Advances in Neural Information Processing Systems 30*:1834-1844.
+In *Advances in Neural Information Processing Systems* 30:1834-1844.

 Similarly, if you use IBS in combination with [Variational Bayesian Monte Carlo](https://github.com/lacerbi/vbmc), you should cite these papers:

 3. Acerbi, L. (2018).
 Variational Bayesian Monte Carlo.
-In *Advances in Neural Information Processing Systems 31*: 8222-8232.
+In *Advances in Neural Information Processing Systems* 31: 8222-8232.
 4. Acerbi, L. (2020).
 Variational Bayesian Monte Carlo with Noisy Likelihoods.
-In *Advances in Neural Information Processing Systems 33*: 8211-8222.
+In *Advances in Neural Information Processing Systems* 33: 8211-8222.

 Besides formal citations, you can demonstrate your appreciation for our work in the following ways: